Why Do People Seek Love Outside Marriage

 Going a little offbeat from the usual kind of posts on this blog on the occasion of Valentine’s Day, when the idea of Love pervades the atmosphere and fills up most of the heart space, I present here a topic, the occurrence of which may not be as infrequent as we may think/want it to be.

 This guest post is written by Sarbani Chowdhury, a Clinical Psychologist with the Indian Air Force.
-Sarbani draws from her experience of counselling couples who have been involved in relationships outside their marriage, and shares her observation on why people sometimes seek love outside their marriage.
+Sarbani draws from her experience of counselling couples who have been involved in relationships outside their marriage and shares her observation on why people sometimes seek love outside their marriage.

 Read on what Sarbani has to say…

 Extramarital affairs are nothing new in human society.
-Despite all the social disapproval and taboos, one out of every seven marriages face this.
+Despite all the social disapproval and taboos, one out of every seven marriages faces this.
 As a therapist, I have come across a large percentage of my clients, who are involved in extramarital affairs.
 It urged me to explore how affairs get started, what goes on in married people’s lives that lead them to have an affair.
 Clients, both from civil corporate society and military organisations were interviewed.

 Surprisingly, those who are or have been in affairs expressed that it helped them to know their self-worth better and gave them an increased sense of self–esteem and confidence because of the validation the person received from his/her lover.
 It brought out many hidden qualities in them which were never expressed in their relationship with their spouse.
 They re-experienced the excitement and stimulation in their lives, which had gradually vanished from their marriage.

 Where does the feeling of euphoria disappear which all of us experience during initial years of our courtship or marriage?
-Clinically, when in love, our brains are flooded with a chemical – Phenyl ethylamine (PEA), which lasts from six months to two years of the relationship.
+Clinically, when in love, our brains are flooded with a chemical – Phenylethylamine (PEA), which lasts from six months to two years of the relationship.
 This produces the emotional connect.
-Marriage loses its freshness overtime and couples stop making that extra effort of being loving and caring and making those small gestures which makes the other person feel special.
+Marriage loses its freshness overtime and couples stop making that extra effort of being loving and caring and making those small gestures which make the other person feel special.
 It is the responsibility of both the partners in a marriage to keep the essence of romance alive and let the other person know their special place in their partner’s life.

 It is mandatory to keep doing something out of the ordinary to make the relationship lively and interesting.